Montgomery County, PA Surrogacy Lawyer

 Whether you are considering surrogacy as a way to finally start a family or a young woman considering giving the gift of a child to a couple who desperately wants one, you need legal representation.
 Avoid problems by consulting a lawyer before engaging in this unique relationship with limited precedence.

-Our Montgomery County, PA Surrogacy Attorneys Can Help You Start a Family
+Our Montgomery County Attorney Can Help You Start a Family

 There are many issues you and your chosen surrogate may come across during this endeavor.
 Let the Law Offices of Sheryl R. Rentz, PC help you give or receive the gift of a newborn child.
 Call us at (866) 290-9292 today to discuss your surrogacy contract.